 Being given a copy of a stranger’s book of photographs while waiting in the visa application line at the Myanmar embassy in Beijing.

 The solid, safe familiarity of my friendship with Emma.
 Her visit renewed my patience for China

-The anti-feminist troll on Catherine and the Lion: one indication I am making an impact through my writing!
+The anti-feminist troll on my blog: one indication I am making an impact through my writing!